ronald-angel-tizzka/predictor-flask-hd/README.md

 * The flask service starts an asynchronous task using celery and a Queue.
 * The task gets an available model from HDFS and runs prediction.
+* To get the available model, zookeeper makes the Orchestration task.
+* The service could have a cache version of the model for extreme cases.

 ## Acknowledgments

 * The complete microservice could work with WSGI, NGINX , Docker compose, Kubernetes.

+* Kubernetes and NGINX could give the following advantages:
+    - Load Balancing.
+    - POD Replication.
+    - Service discovery.